 Features of No-Ratio Mortgage Loans

 There are a few features that make no-ratio mortgages interesting for the borrower.
-These features include no federal income tax returns or income verification is needed for you to qualify.
+These features include no federal income tax returns or verification needed to qualify.
 The loan-to-value ratio can be as high as 75%.
 Asset seasoning is not necessary for you to be approved for a loan.
-Although it depends on the lender, no-ratio mortgages may go up to 2.5 million USD or even higher.
-This loan is available in all 50 states of the United States included on Washington DC, Puerto Rico, and the U.S. Virgin Islands.
+Although it depends on the lender, no-ratio mortgages may increase to 2.5 million USD or even higher.

 Interest-Only No-Ratio Mortgage Loans

-There are no interest-only terms with this loan unless you are buying investment properties.
+This loan has no interest-only terms unless you are buying investment properties.
 There are no restrictions when it comes to cash-out financing.
 Unlike other mortgages, up to 100% of your funds may come from gifts.
 Asset verification is simple as the lender is only interested in the earnest money deposit check plus a one-month bank statement.

 What Are The Requirements For a No-Ratio Mortgage Loans?